dqops/dqo/docs/command-line-interface/settings.md

 ___
 ### **dqo settings timezone show**

+Show the default time zone

 **Description**

-Show the default time zone
+Displays the default time zone that is currently set in your settings.
+This time zone will be used to display all date and time values in the application.

 **Command-line synopsis**